ethereum/solidity-blog/_posts/2021-02-01-launching-the-solidity-forum.md

 It will **not** be the place for…

-- Ad-hoc support questions.
-For urgent Solidity support questions, please use the [Solidity Gitter chat](https://gitter.im/ethereum/solidity).
+- Ad-hoc or specific support questions.
+For urgent Solidity support questions, please use the [Solidity Gitter chat](https://gitter.im/ethereum/solidity) or consider checking out the [Ethereum StackExchange](https://ethereum.stackexchange.com/).
 - Solidity bugs, vulnerabilities or issues.
 To report a bug, please use the [GitHub issues tracker](https://github.com/ethereum/solidity/issues) and refer to this guide on [how to report issues](https://docs.soliditylang.org/en/latest/contributing.html#how-to-report-issues).
 - Generic Ethereum discussion.
 For that visit [r/ethereum](https://www.reddit.com/r/ethereum).
 - Ethereum research specific discussion.
 For that, please refer to the [ethresear.ch](https://ethresear.ch/) forum.
 - EIP specific discussion.
 For that visit the [Ethereum Magicians](https://ethereum-magicians.org/) forum.

-The Solidity forum is based on [Discourse](https://www.discourse.org/about), an open-source discussion platform for civilized discussions. :)
+The Solidity forum is based on [Discourse](https://www.discourse.org/about), an open-source software for civilized discussions. :)

-If you are new to Discourse consider having a look at this [“Unofficial Discourse User Reference Guide”](https://forum.digikey.com/t/an-unofficial-discourse-user-reference-guide/1125), which summarizes useful tips on how to use Discord, text formatting, images, LaTex and more.
+If you are new to Discourse consider having a look at this [“Unofficial Discourse User Reference Guide”](https://forum.digikey.com/t/an-unofficial-discourse-user-reference-guide/1125), which summarizes useful tips on how to use Discord, text formatting, images, LaTeX and more.

 ### A Quick Guide to the Solidity Forum Categories 🔖